moviecollection/open-subtitles/README.md

 httpClient.DefaultRequestHeaders.UserAgent.Add(product);
 ```

-## Searching for subtitles
+## Search for Subtitles
-You can search for subtitles via `SearchSubtitles` method.
+You can search for subtitles via the `SearchSubtitles` method.
 ```csharp
 var search = new NewSubtitleSearch
 {